ml-energy/benchmark/LEADERBOARD.md

 The goal of the ML.ENERGY Leaderboard is to give people a sense of how much **energy** LLMs would consume.

+The code for the leaderboard, backing data, and scripts for benchmarking are all open-source in our [repository](https://github.com/ml-energy/leaderboard).
+We'll see you at the [Discussion board](https://github.com/ml-energy/leaderboard/discussions), where you can ask questions, suggest improvement ideas, or just discuss leaderboard results!

 ## Columns

 - `gpu`: NVIDIA GPU model name.
-Note that NLP evaluation was only run once on our A40 GPUs, so this column only changes system-level measurements like latency and energy.
 - `task`: Name of the task.
 See *Tasks* below for details.
 - `energy` (J): The average GPU energy consumed by the model to generate a response.
 - `throughput` (token/s): The average number of tokens generated per second.
 - `latency` (s): The average time it took for the model to generate a response.
 - `response_length` (token): The average number of tokens in the model's response.
 - `parameters`: The number of parameters the model has, in units of billion.
+- `arc`: [AI2 Reasoning Challenge](https://allenai.org/data/arc)'s `challenge` dataset.
+Measures capability to do grade-school level question answering, 25 shot.
+- `hellaswag`: [HellaSwag dataset](https://allenai.org/data/hellaswag).
+Measuring grounded commonsense, 10 shot.
+- `truthfulqa`: [TruthfulQA dataset](https://arxiv.org/abs/2109.07958).
+Measuring truthfulness against questions that elicit common falsehoods, 0 shot.

+NLP evaluation metrics (`arc`, `hellaswag`, and `truthfulqa`) were only run once each on A40 GPUs because their results do not depend on the GPU type.
+Hence, all GPU model rows for the same model share the same NLP evaluation numbers.

 ## Tasks